Inside: A rocket craft for kids, plus suggested children’s books about rockets.

-My daughter has been infatuated with space this year.
-With that in mind, I wanted to think up a rocket craft she’d love.
+My daughter has been all about space this year.
+With that in mind, I wanted to think up ideas for a rocket craft she’d love.

-I was inspired by, of all things, elephants.
-We’d made these foil elephants with a group of kids over the summer, and loved them.
-We wanted to be able to use plain old kitchen foil, and we needed it to be easy to cut shapes out of it.
+Last summer, a friend and I had made cute foil elephants with a group of kids.
+With that craft, we wanted to be able to use plain old kitchen foil, but we needed it to be easy to cut shapes out of it without it crumpling on us.

 - Printout of this rocket craft template (or another one you like)